 “We’d been thinking about doing this for a long time, and in the spring, when Covid came, we decided to start.
-We hope to serve the larger community, and we’re hoping to expand this, to go out into the community to feed people,” said Dr. Manjit Kaur Khalsa, EdD, President of Guru Ram Das Ashram and Gurdwara, the New England regional center for Sikh Dharma and Kundalini Yoga, in Millis.
+We hope to serve the larger community, and we’re hoping to expand this, to go out into the community to feed people,” says Dr. Manjit Kaur Khalsa, EdD, President of Guru Ram Das Ashram and Gurdwara, the New England regional center for Sikh Dharma and Kundalini Yoga, in Millis, Mass.

 Members of this community, about 22 of whom live at the Ashram and 1,000 who come weekly (although the center is currently closed due to the pandemic), raised money to upgrade the Ashram’s kitchen to a commercial grade space.
 They plan to use “Guru Nanak’s Community Kitchen,” named for the 15th century founder of the Sikh religion, to prepare meals for neighbors in need.
 The food pantry is a part of that.

 “It’s really needed right now, considering the state of everything going on,” says Edwin Meglio, food pantry coordinator.
 Meglio, who has come to the center for years for yoga and meditation, has used his experience in the national food industry to get the pantry up and running.

 “We got together and learned the rules and regulations of distributing food to people,” says Meglio, who has received generous donations of non-perishable foods and toiletries from Trader Joes, among others.
 “We want to make sure we’re being as careful as possible, as half the people (who live) at the Ashram are 50 and over and at higher risk (for Covid).
 Our team is extremely careful to be vigilant that we do everything exactly according to the CDC and state guidelines.”